City Smoke or Sleepy Village?

 Although it was only three weeks ago that we were all together for Betsy's school graduation, I, like my teacher friends, can't wait for the end of term as my Saint Mick of Thana and Betsy will be coming home to Broughton, soon to be joined by Annie.
 (A.K.A I'm a poor student but I've just been to Malta and I'm heading to Italy tomorrow - good on her I say!)
+Returning home to England is always a bonus when we have had some time living abroad in Bangkok.

 I woke up this morning thinking about which place I liked living in best - good old Blighty, specifically Broughton, or Bangkok?